-Beautiful Bus Shelters of Canberra
+Beautiful Bus Shelters of Canberra, Canberra Museum and Gallery, 2018

 In 1974, Canberra architect Clem Cummings designed a new bus shelter for Canberra.
 It was modern, efficient and built to last.
 Now, over forty years later, almost five hundred are still standing.
 They have become as much a symbol of our capital city as red telephone boxes are to London.